kstruggles/CORmods/README.md

 feel free to do these if you want a 2 more mods to ask if you want to adopt a child or children whose parents have fallen on hard times.
 1 expands on the current mod tightening who can adopt but still as a button you can press.
 So you can chose to initiate it.
-The other as a random event a mod that allows you to make the game easier
+The other as a random event a mod that allows you to make the game easier a mod to increase the number of lgbtq people in the family a mod to introduce transgender characters (I'm considering how this will affect their sexual orientation or not.
+Also need to run tests to see if a married person will automatically be divorced if their gender changes or not.
+If not that will make things easier.
+I might just end up checking if they are married and then disabling it if they are)